 The victim compensation fund is being overseen by attorney Kenneth Feinberg.
 Feinberg has said each death claim would start at a minimum of one million for those who lost a loved one.
 The fund also approved five new injury claims.
 Of the 184 injury claims approved, 12 are for serious injuries and 172 are for less severe injuries.

-If you or a loved one was injured because of a defective GM part, learn your legal rights by contacting the GM recall lawyers at Stephens, Anderson & Cummings today.
+If you or a loved one was injured because of a defective GM part, learn your legal rights by contacting a Fort Worth injury lawyer at Stephens, Anderson & Cummings today.
 Our accomplished attorneys have the experience you need on your side to hold negligent auto manufacturers responsible.